MileHacker Logo

 • Be prepared for closer proximity in crowded areas like public transport.

-• Learning a few basic Cantonese phrases will be appreciated by locals.
+• Learning a few basic Cantonese phrases is going to be appreciated by locals.

 Traveler-Specific Advice